brentsimmons/inessential.com/posts/2019/08/20/immunization.markdown

 * No iCloud sync?
 Jerks.
 * No iOS app.
 The revolution happened on mobile, people.
 What the actual fuck.
 * Shoulda been Catalyst.
 Dinosaurs wrote this app.
+* Not on the Mac App Store?
+I guess they don’t want users.

 Some feedback will be factually inaccurate, but we like to imagine that too: